Constitutional Court of Sint Maarten: Case 2013/1: Criminal Code

 Thus the Court held complaints 1, 2, 5, and 6 to be well founded.
 It decided not to annul the ordinance as a whole but to annul only the provisions related to life without parole and release on licence.

-Case 2015/1: Integrity Chambre Ordinance
+Case 2015/1: Integrity Chamber Ordinance

 The National Ordinance for the establishment of the Integrity Chamber was approved by the Parliament of Sint Maarten, after considerable pressure from the Netherlands.
-The Chambre was to investigate and act upon possible violations of public integrity.
+The Chamber was to investigate and act upon possible violations of public integrity.

 The ombudsman complained that a very substantial change had not been submitted to the Council of Advice for additional advice.
 The court held that the change was indeed sufficiently large to require such advice.
 Based on fundamental problems regarding the constitutionality of the act, in part because of the changes introduced, they Court annulled the act as a whole and laid down the requirements that a possible new act would have to fulfill.
 These requirements included: